nstotar/Jarvis/README.md

 # Jarvis
 voiceAssistant
-install all the libraries to execute this jarvis
+install all the imported libraries to execute this jarvis